tiffanyewood/hello-world/Tuples 6.18.md

 Tuples are similar to lists BUT they are immutable - once an object is inside a tuple it cannot be reassigned.
 Tuples also use () instead of [].
+However they CAN contain lists inside of a tuple.
+For example: t=(1,2,[1,2])

 ```python